Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/06/devops-books-shepherd.md

 ---
-title: 'I wrote a list of DevOps books for Shepherd'
+title: 'I wrote a list of DevOps books for Book DNA'
 navMenu: false
 pubDate: 2023-06-19
-keywords: books,devops,shepherd,project management
+keywords: books,devops,book dna,project management
-description: I wrote a list of the best DevOps books from before DevOps was invented for Shepherd.
+description: I wrote a list of the best DevOps books from before DevOps was invented for Book DNA.
 bannerImage:
     src: /img/topic/books/steve-fenton-holding-books.jpg
     alt: Steve Fenton holding a stack of books, sat in front of bookshelves, and thinking about books